overington/dissertation-scattering-amplitudes/dissertation/chapters/50-little-group.md

-For massless particles (gluons) in 3+1 dimensions; the little group is the euclidian group \(E(2)\), which is the semi direct product of \(SO)(2)\).
+For massless particles (gluons) in 3+1 dimensions; the little group is the euclidean group \(E(2)\), which is the semi direct product of \(SO)(2)\).

 <!--
-   - TODO: Is the euclidian group mentioned above, the same as Galilean mechanics?
+   - TODO: Is the euclidean group mentioned above, the same as Galilean mechanics?
-   - If so, make a mention of what eqation numner we defined it in beforehand -->
+   - If so, make a mention of what equation number we defined it in beforehand -->

 One can obtain the Little Group as a particular limit of the rotation group